Why the Healthcare Provider Presses Your Belly

 Your healthcare provider also looks for tenderness or pain that you might feel when

-he or she briefly pushes in and then quickly lifts his or her hands off your stomach.
+they briefly push in and then quickly lift their hands off your stomach.
+Such pain

-Such pain means that the membrane that lines the belly cavity is inflamed.
-This often
+means that the membrane that lines the belly cavity is inflamed.
+This often happens

-happens when the appendix is diseased.
-It also happens when the bowel has a hole,
+when the appendix is diseased.
+It also happens when the bowel has a hole, or you have

 Your provider can often feel whether certain internal organs such as the liver, spleen,

 or uterus are larger than normal.
-The next step is finding the reason for the enlargement—possibly
+The next step is finding the reason for the enlargement.

-Percussion means tapping the belly and listening to the sounds.
-It's similar to the
+Percussion means tapping the belly and listening to the tone of different sounds.

-one.
-When a healthcare provider taps just below the rib cage, he or she can hear the
+When a healthcare provider taps just below the rib cage, they can hear the sounds

-sounds made by a normal liver.
-Similar sounds heard when tapping beyond where the
+made by a normal liver.
+Similar sounds heard when tapping beyond where the liver should

-liver should be could be a sign of an enlarged liver.
-Percussion can sometimes find
+be could be a sign of an enlarged liver.
+Percussion can sometimes find fluid in the

 belly cavity.
 This is often from heart, liver, or kidney disease.